Editorial by Industrial Quick Search

 Size and Type of Pallets

-• Need for unique environmental conditions.
+• Requirements for special environmental conditions

-• Sensitivity to dates or expiration.
+• Inventory sensitivity to expiration dates or rotation schedules

 Storage Rack with Pallets